About the Master of Athletic Training (M.A.T.) Degree

 As an incoming freshman, you can choose to begin Cedarville’s B.S. in sport medicine program and move into the Master of Athletic Training portion of the degree after three years.
 We have strategically designed the B.S. in sport medicine curriculum so the senior year is taken as part of the first year of the M.A.T. program.
 When you

 Biblical – With biblical integration in every course, you will discover how to serve your clients with the mind of Christ.

-athletic training facility with a devoted educational laboratory.
-Mentoring faculty — Christian faculty members and practicing clinicians will teach, advise, and care about your success.
+Mentoring Faculty – Christian faculty members who are highly credentialed practicing clinicians and will teach, advise, and care about your success.